“Deliver” is a series of industry events in Europe aimed at “e-logistics”, an obvious play on the term “e-commerce”.

 But the business of moving boxes is not as straightforward as one might think – the whole area of supply chain, which includes material handling, is filled with technical challenges.

-And not only are roboticists and automation experts attempting to develop systems that can be applied somewhere in the supply chain, the executives responsible are still trying to figure out how to apply in their own operations the technologies that are already profitably applied in many others.
+And not only are roboticists and automation experts attempting to develop systems that can be applied somewhere in the supply chain, the executives responsible are still trying to figure out how to apply them in their own operations the technologies that are already profitably applied in many others.

 Warehouse technology Geek